KS3 Programme of Learning

 In 2017 71% of our young people secured 9-4 grade in English Language.
 For English Literature our results were 72%.

 The English Team closely monitor progress and make the necessary interventions to help all learners succeed.
-One of these interventions is ‘My Learning Choices’.
-This offers invaluable 1:1 subject specialist support and is often used to help learners with individual areas of development.
-In addition, we run a GCSE weekly English club on a Tuesday from 3.20 -4.20 and on a Wednesday from 3-4pm.
+We run a weekly GCSE English club on a Wednesday from 3.20 -4.20 where learners can revise alongside their teachers.

 Approach to Independent Study